technical-rex/technicalrex.com/_posts/2015-06-04-timecards-can-be-easy.md

 category: business
 tags: [adp,chrome]
 permalink: /2015/06/04/timecards-can-be-easy
+excerpt: >
+    Today I submitted an extension to the Chrome web store.
+It helps employees who track time in ADP eTIME such as myself and my coworkers quickly find the projects they care about while avoiding the ones they don't.
 ---

 Today I submitted an extension to the Chrome web store.
 It helps employees who track time in ADP eTIME such as myself and my coworkers quickly find the projects they care about while avoiding the ones they don't.